 Planning a Vacation to Flamingo Beach

 There are several hotels in Flamingo to choose from.
-We highly recommend Flamingo Beach Resort for anybody seeking mid-range accommodations.
+We highly recommend the laid back experience at Jimmy Buffett’s Margaritaville Beach Resort for anybody seeking a tropical escape at an upper mid-range oceanfront hotel.
 They offer a breakfast only plan or all inclusive.
 In nearby Playa Conchal, there is the Westin Playa Conchal Resort for luxury travelers seeking the country’s best all inclusive resort.

 It is easy to get around Flamingo, so a rental car is not necessary.
 Most shops and restaurants are within walking distance and cabs are readily available.
 A rental car is nice if you plan to visit other nearby beach towns or attractions.